top of page

 Facilitating the Test

-To get started, I explained the agenda for the session and made sure to put each participant at ease by initiating the conversation with general questions.
+To get started, I explained the session agenda and made sure to put each participant at ease by initiating a conversation with general questions.

-After they were comfortable, we began the usability test.
-I directed them to the beta site and explained to them the tasks one by one and encouraged them to think out loud and and had them sign a video recording consent form.
+Once they were comfortable, we began the usability test.
+I directed them to the beta site and explained the tasks one by one, encouraged them to think out loud, and had them sign a video recording consent form.

 I sat back and observed each user's reactions, identified pain points, and noted valuable feedback as they completed each task.
-Redirecting the user to the task at hand when needed.
+I redirected the user to the task at hand when needed.

-Remote testing was held from June 10 - 14, 2022 using Zoom.
-Participants were given details about the session including video link and consent form through email prior to the testing date.
-The time allocated for each session was 20 - 35 minutes, which included; a short briefing before the session, tasks, and a debriefing.
+Remote testing was held from June 10 - 14, 2022, using Zoom.
+Participants were given details about the session, including the video link and consent form, through email prior to the testing date.
+The time allocated for each session was 20 - 35 minutes, which included a short briefing before the session, tasks, and a debriefing.

 The Results

-In total, I observed 35 attempts to perform tasks.
-Of those attempts, 10 were successful, 20 were partially successful and 5 were failures.
-For this particular site, I gave partial success half a point.
+In total, we observed 35 attempts to perform tasks.
+Of those attempts, 10 were successful, 20 were partially successful, and 5 were failures.
+For this particular site, we assigned half a point for partial success.

 57% of Success Rate.